 We will consider the behavior of $\cov(\bW_{j,k})$, defined as follows

 with $\hat\tau_j(\lambda)=\int_{-\infty}^\infty \sum_{\ell\in\Z}\varphi(t+\ell)\,\rme^{-\rmi\,\lambda\,\ell}2^{-j/2} \psi(2^{-j}t)\rmd t.$

 In practice, a finite number of observations of the process $\bX$ are available, $\bX(1), \bX(2), \dots \bX(N)$.
-Since the wavelets have a compact support, only a finite number of coefficients are non null at each scale $j$.
-More precisely for every $j\geq 0$, let $n_j$ denote the number of coefficients $\bW_{j,k}$ evaluated using all the observations.
-For every $k< 0$ and $k> n_j$, the coefficients $\bW_{j,k}$ are set to zero because of finite length of observations.
-The number $n_j$ is such that, when $j$ goes to infinity, $2^jn_j$ is equivalent to $T_\varphi+N$, where $T_\varphi$ denotes the length of the support of the function $\varphi(.)$.
-With CFW-PR(M,L) filters, $T_\varphi$ is equal to $2(M+L)$, while with CFW-C(M,L) filters, $T_\varphi=M+L+1$.
-In the following, we will assume that $M$ is fixed and finite and that $L$ may go to infinity.
-If $L\,N^{-1}\to 0$, then $2^jn_j$ is equivalent to $2^{-j}N$.
-It is the case in particular when $2^{-j}L$ is bounded and $2^{-j}N\to\infty$.
-Then, the behavior of $n_j$ is similar to the framework of \cite{Moulines08Whittle} and \cite{AchardGannaz}.
+As the wavelets have a compact support, only a finite number of coefficients are non-zero at each scale $j$.
+More precisely, for every $j\geq 0$, let $n_j$ denote the number of coefficients $\bW_{j,k}$ evaluated from the observations.
+Note that only the coefficients evaluated without boundary effects are taken into account (see the definition of $n_j$ in Lemma \ref{lem:nj}).
+For all $k< 0$ or $k> n_j$, the coefficients $\bW_{j,k}$ are set to zero.
+In the following, we will assume that $M$ is fixed and finite, and that $L$ may go to infinity.
+Hence, the length of the wavelets support is equivalent to $L$ when $N$ goes to infinity.
+If additionally $2^j N^{-1}L\to 0$, then $n_j$ is equivalent to $2^{-j}N$.
+In that case, the behavior of $n_j$ is similar to the framework of \cite{Moulines08Whittle} and \cite{AchardGannaz}.